d-bl/GroundForge-help/docs/snow-mix/index.md

 * Click the stitch to check the color disappears from the desired stitch in the thread diagram.
 * In this case we clicked the fourth stitch of the plait.
 * Figure (a) adds a two to the id in figure b, as the application starts with zero that means the third action.
-* The recipe was `lc,crc,ctc,lcrcl,ctc,crc,c,r`, the fourth stitch is `lcrcl` as we saw on the tooltip.
+* The recipe was _lc,crc,ctc,lcrcl,ctc,crc,c,r_, the fourth stitch is _lcrcl_ as we saw on the tooltip.
-  We have to remove third action which is the `r`.
+  We have to remove the third action which is the _r_.
-  Note that a `t` counts as two actions: twist left plus twist right.
+  Note that a _t_ counts as two actions: twist left plus twist right.

 |    figure (a)    |    figure (b)    |      figure (c)       |
 |:----------------:|:----------------:|:---------------------:|